This post may contain affiliate links. Read our disclosure policy here.

 Cook the apples:

 - In a large non-stick pan over medium-high heat, melt the butter.
-Add apples and cinnamon and cook stirring, for about 3 to 5 minutes until they have softened.
-Once the apples are soft, add in the maple syrup and turn off the heat.
+Add the diced apples and cinnamon and stir to cook them down for 3 to 5 minutes until they've softened.
+Once they're soft, turn off the heat, and pour the maple syrup over the apples.
+Stir to mix.

 Assemble:

-- Fill each jar with ½ cup oats and ¾ cup milk, and stir.
-Divide the cooked apple mixture evenly inside each glass jar.
-Stir to combine and top with the lid.
+- Fill each jar with ½ cup oats and ¾ cup milk, then stir.
+Divide the cooked apple mixture evenly among the jars.
+Stir to combine the cinnamon apple mixture with the oats, then cover the jars with a lid.

-- Enjoy cold or warmed up for 30 seconds in the microwave.
+- Enjoy the overnight oats cold from the fridge or warmed up for 30 seconds in the microwave.

 Kaden says